 Live and Let Die (1973) Director: Guy Hamilton

-The plot is based on the Ian Fleming novel of the same name.
-It is something of an odd picture in the James Bond saga as it contains numerous “blaxploitation” references and themes throughout the movie -showcasing black drug lords, pimpmobiles, strange voodoo cults, and so on.
-Also unlike other Bond films which tend to focus on megalomaniacal super villains bent on destroying the world, Live and Let Die is about Caribbean drug trafficking.
-After three agents are found dead, Bond finds himself trailing an infamous drug lord known as “Mr. Big” who turns out to Dr. Kanaga (named because of the crew’s scouting for set locations in Jamaica and stumbling upon a Crocile Farm owned by a man named Ross Kanaga).
-In the film, Dr. Kanaga is a corrupt Caribbean political leader.
-There is a pretty remarkable boat chase scene, and in the end, Bond disrupts the heroin plot.
-He kills one of the primary henchmen by throwing him into a coffin filled with snakes, he kills Dr. Kanaga by using a small inflatable gadget which causes Kanaga to expand and explode, and Bond rescues Solitaire, the tarot-reading girl of their cult, just before she is on display to be sacrificed.
-Just as they escape on a train (perhaps in a nod to From Russia With Love) Bond is attacked by the last remaining henchman from the cult.
-He kills him by throwing the man out a window (Solitaire was closed in the fold-up bed and unaware of the whole situation unfolding).
-The film ends with Samedi, one of the voodoo occultists who Bond had thrown into a coffin filled with poisonous snakes, laughing on the train as it speeds off.
+The plot for Live and Let Die is based on Ian Fleming’s novel of the same name, though the book and the film have key distinctions.
+Live and Let Die is something of an oddity in the James Bond saga as it contains numerous “blaxploitation” references by showcasing black drug lords, pimpmobiles, strange voodoo cults, and so on.
+Also unlike other Bond films which have tended to focus on megalomaniacal super villains, Live and Let Die is about Caribbean drug traffickers smuggling heroin into the United States.
+After three agents are found dead, Bond finds himself trailing an infamous drug lord known as “Mr. Big” (Yaphet Kotto) who turns out to be Dr. Kananga (so-named because of the crew’s experience scouting for locations in Jamaica and stumbling upon a Crocodile Farm owned by a man named Ross Kananga).
+In the film, Dr. Kananga is a corrupt Caribbean political leader, whereas in Ian Fleming’s book, “Mr. Big” is a crime lord with connections to SMERSH who is smuggling Henry Morgan’s “pirate gold” into the United States.
+Both premises are pretty amusing.
+In the film there is a fairly remarkable boat chase scene, and it is intriguing to see England’s top gentleman spy cruising the seedier night clubs of Harlem.
+Between talk of “honkeys” and “bad mothers” as well as trash-piled, smoke-filled New York skies, this is a unique outing for Mr. Bond to say the least.
+This time, Bond’s romantic counterpart is Solitaire (Jane Seymour), a tarot-reading virgin tightly controlled by Mr. Big.
+Can she be trusted?
+Bond pays a visit to her vast seaside palatial home and seduces her which (she believes) causes her to lose her supposed psychic tarot abilities.
+In the end, Bond disrupts the planned heroin drug trade.
+He kills one of the primary henchmen, a tall cackling man Baron Samedi (Geoffrey Holder) by tossing him into a coffin filled with snakes, he battles another henchman man with a metallic claw for a hand named “Tee Hee” (Julius Harris).
+Bond rescues Solitaire just before she is put on display to be ritually sacrificed but they are soon captured.
+Next, Mr. Big slowly lowers Bond and Solitaire into a shark-infested pond but Bond escapes using a magnetic watch (for some reason no one is watching Bond while he escapes?) and then Bond kills Mr. Big using a small inflatable gadget which causes Mr. Big to expand and explode in what is perhaps the most comically ridiculous demise of any Bond villain.
+While they escape via a train (perhaps a nod to From Russia With Love) Bond is again attacked by the occultist henchman Tee Hee.
+He kills the clawed man by throwing him out a window leaving only his attached hook while Solitaire remains enclosed in a fold-up bed, unaware of the whole situation unfolding.
+The film ends with the “undead” Baron Samedi –one of the voodoo occultists who Bond previously had thrown into a coffin filled with poisonous snakes– laughing maniacally on the edge of the train as it speeds off into the night.